Nicola Sturgeon urged to intervene over film studio impasse

 Leading figures who have worked on Outlander, Star Wars Trainspotting 2, The BFG, Whisky Galore and Sunset Song have warned the First Minister that Scotland risks lagging further behind the rest of the UK if the Pentland Studios project is rejected.

-They say the lack of a studio facility means "very little" is able to be filmed in Scotland over the winter months due to poor weather and limited daylight.
+They say the lack of a studio facility means “very little” is able to be filmed over the winter months due to poor weather and limited daylight.

 They are also warning that Scotland’s “highly-skilled” freelance workforce is finding it increasingly difficult to make a permanent career in their home country and are being forced to either move away or spend long periods away from home.

-The letter to Ms Sturgeon has also been sent to culture secretary Fiona Hyslop, education secretary Angela Constance and local government minister Kevin Stewart.
+The letter to Ms Sturgeon, compiled by the Association of Film and Television Producers Scotland, has also been sent to culture secretary Fiona Hyslop, education secretary Angela Constance and local government minister Kevin Stewart.

-It states: "The screen sector in Scotland is failing badly and the Scottish public sector is failing its screen sector.
+Among the signatories are Whisky Galore producer Alan Wands, Michael Wilson, production manager on Outlander, Tommy Gormley, first assistant director on Star Wars: The Force Awakens, and location managers David Taylor and Miglet Crichton, whose credits include Whisky Galore, Sunset Song and Under The Skin.

 “Every week there is a ‘good news story’ from other parts of the UK: new studios, more production activity, more deals being struck and increased spend figures and employment as production activity remains at a record high.